 ||.....Thebes, now held the mantle of the most important city in Egypt [The New Kingdom, 18th Dynasty].
 Therefore, Amun became nationally important.
 The Pharaohs attributed all their successful enterprises to Amun, and they lavished much of their wealth and captured spoil on the construction of his temples.....|| (retrieved 5 Oct, 07)

-Since the loss of the four million Israelite slaves in the Exodus, the Egyptian Pharaohs of the New Kingdom acquired wealth and slaves by plunder, becoming Warrior Kings, their deity, Amun [Aries], was transformed into a war God, the new Taurus characteristics of Amun, are evidenced in the rise of the Apis bull cult in Lower Egypt in the New Kingdom, Alexander later adopted the man-bull god to syncretize the Egyptian and Greek deities, who according to Oahspe, was one and the same, Baal, who was worshipped as Zeus by the Greeks.
+Since the loss of the four million Israelite slaves in the Exodus, the Egyptian Pharaohs of the New Kingdom acquired wealth and slaves by plunder (although the extent of wealth and slaves of the Middle Kingdom were never attained again), becoming Warrior Kings, their deity, Amun [Aries], was transformed into a war God.
+The overlay of Taurus characteristics onto Amun, are evidenced in the rise of the Apis bull cult in Lower Egypt in the New Kingdom, Alexander later adopted the man-bull god to syncretize the Egyptian and Greek deities, who according to Oahspe, was one and the same, Baal, who was worshipped as Zeus by the Greeks.

 || These [The Waset (Thebes)] princes now established Dynasty 18, and thereby the New Kingdom begins.....At this point the Waset princes attributed their successful victory over the Hyksos to him [Amun] and he was even being considered to have brought about Egypt's expansion in Asia Minor.

 To ensure Amun's sovereignty, the Waset rulers associated him with Re, whose aspects as well as mythology Amun assumed.
 He also became the protector of the royal house and therefore his powers and influence extended substantially.....